pascalj/disgo/README.md

 ## Contributing

 Any feedback is welcome.
 If you have features/suggestions, please add them to the [Trello board](https://trello.com/b/HU7Vc3NT/disgo) or drop me a mail.
 If you find a bug, please open an issue on Github.
 Of course I'm happy to merge pull requests.
+Disgo uses [Vagrant](https://www.vagrantup.com) to provide a stable environment for development.